The Academic Faculties of the BSM Senior School echo the structure of the IB subject groups.

 Sixth Form (International Baccalaureate)

-We offer 3 International Baccalaureate Diploma pathways to cater for all students: Higher Level, Standard Level and Mathematical Studies.
+We offer 4 International Baccalaureate Diploma pathways to cater for all students: Analysis and Approaches or Applications and Interpretations at Higher and Standard Levels.

 The Creative Arts Faculty comprises both Expressive Arts (visual art) and Performing Arts (Drama and Music).
 At the BSM, we place great emphasis on student creativity both through the curriculum and through the co-curriculum, including after-school clubs.